DejanDraschkow/mixedpower/README.md

   if (!require("devtools")) {
     install.packages("devtools", dependencies = TRUE)}

    devtools::install_github("DejanDraschkow/mixedpower")
 ```

 ### 2. Use provided pipeline as tutorial

 For a step-by-step tutorial on how to use this package, download the _mixedpower_pipeline.R_ file.
-Everything you need to do and know to run your first mixedpower poweranalysis is explained in there.
+Everything you need to do and know to run your first mixedpower power analysis is explained in there.

 ##